kKar1503/Backend_Dev_CA1/README.md

 ## Features

--This project supports the following API:
+- This project supports the following API:
     - Adds new user to database
     - Returns all active users in database
     - Returns single user given their userid